When does human personhood begin?

 A Greek word corresponding to the Old Testament

 sperma (seed).
 It is found 217 times in the Greek Old Testament (Septuagint; LXX), and 44 times in the Greek New Testament.
-Likewise, it is employed metaphorically for a person; and this “seed” (person) commences at “conception” (see Hebrews 11:11).
+Likewise, it is employed metaphorically for a person, and this “seed” (person) commences at “conception” (see Heb.
+11:11).

-Both Elizabeth and Mary are said to have “conceived” a “son” — not mere tissue (Luke 1:36).
+Both Elizabeth and Mary are said to have “conceived” a “son” — not mere tissue (Lk.
+1:36).
 It will scarcely be denied that “son” in this context indicates a person.

 By the time the embryo reaches the uterus, it already has developed into a conglomerate of some 50 to 150 cells.
 This tiny organism exhibits all the characteristics of a living body.